mladenkg123/ChatRooms/README.md

 ## Overview

-This project demonstrates various network communication patterns in Java, including TCP sockets, UDP communication, and a multi-user chat application using KryoNet.
+This project demonstrates various network communication patterns in Java, including TCP sockets and a multi-user chat application using KryoNet.

 ## Project Structure